 And so we've rounded up the best home printers to suit all styles and budgets, from printing large quantities of documents, to making memories for the family photo album.

-These are the best printers to buy in 2021
+The best printers to buy today in 2022

 Ink is, famously, more expensive than gold.
 And it seems that Epson is aware of quite how ridiculous this fact is, as its Ecotank system (which stores liquid ink in refillable tanks, rather than relying on expensive cartridges) proves.